-Under Originating Locations and Routing Policies, click Add.
-In the resulting screen (not shown), under Originating Location select ALL and under Routing Policies select one of the routing policies defined in Section 6.6.
-Click the Select button to save.
-The following screen shows an example dial pattern configured for the Avaya SBCE which will route the calls out to the Gamma IPDC service.
+Under Originating Locations and Routing Policies.
+Click Add, in the resulting screen (not shown), under Originating Location select ALL and under Routing Policies select one of the routing policies defined in Section 6.6, click Select button to save.
+The following screen shows an example dial pattern configured for the Session Border Controller which will route the calls out to the QSC VoIP Connect service.

 The following screen shows the test dial pattern configured for Communication Manager.
-Note that the number format received from Gamma was national with leading 0.
+Note that the last seven digits are not shown.

-6.8.
+6.9.
 Administer Application for Avaya Aura® Communication Manager

-From the Home tab, select Session Manager from the menu.
-In the resulting tab from the left panel menu, select Application Configuration \rightarrow Applications and click New.
+From the home tab select Session Manager from the menu.
+In the resulting tab from the left panel menu select Application Configuration \rightarrow Applications and click New.